sherrisherry/GFI-Projects/README.md

-# GFI-Cloud
+# GFI-Projects

 This repository is intended to be a mirror of the home folder of GFI's data analyst on AWS, which may include multiple projects.
-The reason for using this structure is that it makes clear of what files are shared between projects.

-Some files are modified to prevent leaking sensitive information such as our user credentials.
+Some files in vars/ are modified to prevent leaking sensitive information such as our user credentials.

-At this stage, we use a data lake rather than a database strategy to manage data so that we can be flexible with our analysis.

 ## System Environment